idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 #### TM-Town resources

 If you enable TM Town (see Preferences > Web services), CafeTran also displays a new tab, allowing you to check TM-Town’s available resources and options (via the context menu).

+### Customizing the Dashboard

+CafeTran Espresso currently offers two reversed themes: the standard theme and the Dark Dashboard.

+If you wish to change the colors/images used for the Dashboard themes, you can do so by replacing the images texture.jpg and texture2.jpg in the folder.

+GNU/Linux>Windows: *cafetran/graphics/backgrounds*

+Mac users: */Applications/CafeTran.app* [Right click>Show package contents]*/Contents/Java/graphics/backgrounds*

+Note: The replaced images are likely to be replaced with every update.

+Tip: Simply renaming texture.jpg and texture2.jpg results in a nice Dark Dashboard theme.

 ## New project/Project configuration dialog